giantswarm/kocho/primary-secondary-setup.md

 ```
 $ kocho create --type=primary batman
 ```
-If you look at your CloudFormation control panel, you should see the stack has been created, with the name `batman`.
+If you look at your AWS CloudFormation control panel, you should see the stack has been created, with the name `batman`.

 ## Inspecting the primary cluster

-I'm going to SSH into one of the EC2 instances that have been brought up by the auto scaling group:
+I'm going to SSH into one of the AWS EC2 instances that have been brought up by the auto scaling group:
 ```
 CoreOS stable (681.2.0)
 Update Strategy: No Reboots

 core@ip-172-31-18-18 ~ $ etcdctl cluster-health
 cluster is healthy
 member 2845210c76c93874 is healthy
 member 5e5ffea7c416c645 is healthy
 member f0e9d438535c2b86 is healthy

 core@ip-172-31-18-18 ~ $ fleetctl list-machines
 MACHINE		IP		METADATA
 00fa83e0...
 172.31.19.121	role=primary,role-core=true